carlessole/hello_ppa_training/REPORT.md

 - [How to get source code of package using the apt command on Debian or Ubuntu](https://www.cyberciti.biz/faq/how-to-get-source-code-of-package-using-the-apt-command-on-debian-or-ubuntu/)

 Feel free to use the method you are most comfortable with.
-For this exercise, I will use [pull-pkg](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/how-to/get-package-source/#pull-pkg), as described in the guide provided in the test instructions.
-It is one of the simplest and fastest ways to achieve it.
+For this exercise, I will use [pull-pkg](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/how-to/get-package-source/#pull-pkg), as described in the official guide.
+It is one of the simplest and fastest methods.

 ```bash
 sudo apt update && sudo apt install ubuntu-dev-tools
 ```

-[pull-pkg](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/how-to/get-package-source/#pull-pkg) offers several ways to specify the version or state of the package you want to retrieve.
-For this exercise, we will use the simplest approach:
+Then fetch the source:

 ```bash
 pull-lp-source hello